 The anti-vaxxers claim (e.g. here) that death rates are more reliable than infection rates because they don't trust the diagnoses made by doctors.
 The idea is that doctors are biased against diagnosing a disease if the patient has been vaccinated against it.
 But if the symptoms match, why wouldn't they test for it?
 We all know that vaccines are not 100% effective.
 The above graph shows that infection and death rates are very closely matched, year by year, so it seems that the doctors' diagnoses match the coronors' reports, so where's the evidence for this supposed misdiagnosis?

-But a better graph of the same data, where actual data points are shown, can be seen in here:
+But a better graph of the same data, where actual data points are shown, can be seen here: